-Garitano Sacked by Real Sociedad
+Garitano sacked by Real Sociedad

 In a statement, the club thanked Garitano "for all the contribution, professionalism and dedication he has shown during the exercise of his duties in the management of the first team, while wishing him the best for his professional and personal future".

-Miguel Perez will also leave the club, who have announced that Imanol Alguacil will take charge of the first team.
+Miguel Perez will also leave the club, who are yet to announce a successor to Garitano.

 Their next match is away to Real Madrid, when LaLiga returns from a mid break on January 6.